 The results of the pilot are promising: 72% of CCSP members remain in the community; costs per member are 40% lower; and members report increased satisfaction

 Inland Empire Health Plan’s Homeless Housing Initiative: Inland Empire Health Plan (IEHP) recently launched an initiative to help its homeless members in Riverside and San Bernardino counties access “permanent supportive housing” (PSH), which pairs housing and rental assistance programs with IEHP’s supportive services (e.g., intensive case management).
 The plan’s goal is to provide PSH and wrap-around case management services to 350 homeless members.
 While the program is starting as a pilot, IEHP hopes to demonstrate that it will improve members’ health and reduce medical costs, which will allow the plan to expand the initiative in the future.

 Last year, LA Care committed unprecedented financial support, also in partnership with Brilliant Corners, to fund local efforts to secure housing for homeless in Los Angeles County.
 The Central California Alliance for Health (CCAH), serving Santa Cruz, Monterey and Merced counties, is addressing social determinants for their members.
-To date, they have dedicated $5.3 million to onsite case management services in permanent supportive housing.
+To date, they have dedicated $5.3 million to support construction of permanent supportive housing for Medi-Cal members with complex health and social needs.
 While the specific goals of each local initiative may be slightly different, all reflect the increasing focus on linking health care and housing in order to improve outcomes and reduced unnecessary cost.

 As California continues to grapple with its escalating homelessness crisis, LHPC member plans will play a critical role in addressing this issue and its impacts in their respective communities.
 Moving forward, local plans intend to continue working with our partners to ensure the Medi-Cal program modernizes to support and promote the types of innovations that improve the SDOHs.